LIFE IN A KENYAN MAASAI VILLAGE

 Even though there may have been some things that concerned or disheartened you (as I can assure they did for me), it’s important to remember that this tribe has existed for many, many centuries.
-They’re making do with the very little that they have, in the hard conditions they live in.
+They’re making do with what they have, in the hard conditions they often live in.

 I felt lucky to have met such kind, welcoming and heart-warming people in such a beautiful, fascinating place.

 Remember to love and appreciate our differences – Diversity is a beautiful thing!